 It’s autumn and that means the fall sheep & wool festival season.
 These events are fun for the entire family but can be overwhelming the first time (and ever after).

-The biggest difference I found is that a trade show is attended with a company budget, meanwhile fiber festival purchases are come from your own pocket.
+The biggest difference I found is that a trade show is attended with a company budget, meanwhile fiber festival purchases come from your own pocket.
 That small shift changes the entire experience, even if your company is a solo enterprise.
 The result for me is I think through my purchases differently (read: even more angst).
 The dynamic of meetups and encounters change too.
 Meeting friends in a social context is very different than when you’re specifically thinking about work.

 tips and advice to prepare

 - First and foremost: remember we’re all on this same rock circling the sun together.
 Please be kind and respectful to everyone.
-You may not be able to do/purchase everything you’ve dreamt about for two years.
 Be kind.

 - Be prepared for changes in weather.
-It could be 80°F in mid-October.
-Or it could snow.
+It could be 80°F. Or it could snow.
 On the same day.
 Wear/bring layers.

 - Please be sure to note the yarns and pattern of anything handmade that you’re wearing.
 You will be asked.
 Also be prepared that you may be asked where to find the yarn/pattern at the show.

 - If you need a break, take one!
 Be kind to yourself.
 Respect others needs for breaks too.
 If you can find the info, try to take a note of large group meet up times and locations so your quiet tree doesn’t suddenly become the center of attention.

 - Prepare for an emotional release.
 Maybe you anticipated this event for a very long time.
 Perhaps there was disappointment or wonderful surprises.
 All of your emotions are valid.